On the Adversarial Robustness of Learning-based Conformal Novelty Detection: Abstract

 \section{Abstract}

 This paper studies the adversarial robustness of conformal novelty detection.
-In particular, we focus on AdaDetect, a powerful learning-based framework for novelty detection with finite-sample false discovery rate (FDR) control.
-While AdaDetect provides rigorous statistical guarantees under benign conditions, its behavior under adversarial perturbations remains unexplored.
-We first formulate an oracle attack setting that quantifies the worst-case degradation of FDR, deriving an upper bound that characterizes the statistical cost of attacks.
-This idealized formulation directly motivates a practical and effective attack scheme that only requires query access to AdaDetect's output labels.
-Coupling these formulations with two popular and complementary black-box adversarial algorithms, we systematically evaluate the vulnerability of AdaDetect on synthetic and real-world datasets.
+In particular, we focus on two powerful learning-based frameworks that come with finite-sample false discovery rate (FDR) control: one is AdaDetect (by Marandon et al., 2024) that is based on the positive-unlabeled classifier, and the other is a one-class classifier-based approach (by Bates et al., 2023).
+While they provide rigorous statistical guarantees under benign conditions, their behavior under adversarial perturbations remains underexplored.
+We first formulate an oracle attack setup, under the AdaDetect formulation, that quantifies the worst-case degradation of FDR, deriving an upper bound that characterizes the statistical cost of attacks.
+This idealized formulation directly motivates a practical and effective attack scheme that only requires query access to the output labels of both frameworks.
+Coupling these formulations with two popular and complementary black-box adversarial algorithms, we systematically evaluate the vulnerability of both frameworks on synthetic and real-world datasets.
 Our results show that adversarial perturbations can significantly increase the FDR while maintaining high detection power, exposing fundamental limitations of current error-controlled novelty detection methods and motivating the development of more robust alternatives.